Improving Your System

 - Investments are made in early dispute resolution programs and activities

 To promote successful system improvement, CADRE has identified the five management function areas below.
 These function areas should be explored when working to improve an entire dispute resolution system or an individual process along the CADRE DR Continuum.
+We encourage states to utilize the Dispute Resolution System Self-assessment Tool.

 An Effective Dispute Resolution System